 Do you want to share your own travel tips by guest writing for We Are Travel Girls?
 Please visit our Contribute page for guidelines and to submit your article.

 - 5 Waterfalls You Can’t Miss When You Visit Costa Rica

 - 3 Authentic Places You Should Visit In Costa Rica

 - How To Travel To Costa Rica On A Budget

 Pin For Later

 This article was sponsored by Seek Visibility.
-This website is a free resource and to keep it free for our readers we may use affiliate or paid links in our articles.
+This website is a free resource and to keep it free for our readers we may use affiliate links in our articles.
+If you make a purchase via the links on our site you will pay the same price, but we may receive a small percentage which helps us to keep bringing you new and informative travel content every day!
+Any products we endorse we personally use and love.
 Please see our Disclosures for more information.